 Although Rudy's life was saved that day it has not always been easy.
 In the beginning, he had to learn how to be a dog.
 He was food aggressive, fearful of most everything, hated to ride in the car and would try to escape every chance he got.
 He only wanted to be around me or other people, and didn't want to bond with the other dogs at all.
 With time, Rudy tackled each issue one by one and I was able to start looking for a forever home.
 We found that home, or so I thought.

-Rudy was placed in a home in the same neighborhood that I moved from after getting married.
-An acquaintance, who lived close to Rudy's new adopter, called and told me that he had seen Rudy running loose in the neighborhood on several occasions.
+Rudy was placed in a home in a neighborhood that I moved from after getting married.
+A friend who lived close to Rudy's new adopter, called and told me that he had seen Rudy running loose in the neighborhood on several occasions.
 I called the new adopter and visited the house several times randomly.
 Rudy was always safe and secure in the yard or in the house whenever I drove by.
 Satisfied that Rudy had probably just escaped the yard a few times, (remember, he is an escape artist) my random home checks became fewer and fewer.
 This was a mistake I will always regret.

 Several months passed.
 I received a surprise phone call one evening from an Animal Control Officer, who worked with the City of Fort Worth.
 He told me that he had just picked up a dog who's chip was registered to me, and asked if he could bring the dog to me instead of taking him to the shelter.
-He then said Rudy was the name of the dog and apparently he had been running the streets for months.
+The dog's name was Rudy and apparently he had been running the streets for months.
 I had a pit in my stomach that I remember to this day.
 I immediately started crying and waited for the officer to bring Rudy to my home.

 When they arrived with Rudy, he was almost in the same physical shape as he was the day I picked him up from the shelter.
 The ACO told me that a concerned neighbor had been calling about him for weeks saying that his owner said she didn't want him anymore and put him out to fend for himself.
 The ACO had cruised the neighborhood several times looking for him but was never able to locate him, until today.
 He miraculously was able to catch Rudy and he was rescued again.